gerryeng/heroku_pg_load/README.md

 ## How to Use

-Go to the directory where your heroku app is at and run:

-    heroku_pg_load

 The utility will attempt to detect the heroku app and database settings from directory.
 Follow the prompts.

     $ cd my_heroku_project_directory